Volume 41 | Issue 38

 |Minimum copay (catastrophic portion of benefit)|

-Under the Affordable Care Act (ACA), the standard Part D benefit now includes coverage in the coverage gap (donut hole).
+Under the ACA, the standard Part D benefit includes coverage in the coverage gap (donut hole).
 Prior to 2011, the standard benefit did not include coverage between the initial coverage limit and the level of spending at which the OOP threshold was met, i.e., where the catastrophic coverage commenced.
-In 2018, there will be a 56% plan benefit (44% retiree-paid coinsurance) for generic drugs and a 15% plan benefit for brand drugs.
-There continues to be a separately calculated 50% brand drug discount provided by the manufacturer of the brand drug.
-The combination of the 15% plan benefit and 50% brand discount results in 35% retiree-paid coinsurance for brand drugs in 2018.
-The total amount of spending required to reach the OOP threshold and catastrophic coverage will depend on whether spending is on generic drugs, brand drugs or a combination.
-By 2020, the Part D coverage gap will be completely phased out through the combination of the additional Part D benefit and brand discount.
+In 2019, there will be a 63% plan benefit (37% retiree-paid coinsurance) for generic drugs.

 Retiree Drug Subsidy Amounts

-The cost threshold and cost limit for the retiree drug subsidy (RDS) program will also increase for 2018 from 2017.
+The cost threshold and cost limit for the retiree drug subsidy (RDS) program will also increase in 2019.

 RDS Payment Reduction Due to Budget Sequestration